FredericRezeau/soroban-kit/crates/soroban-macros/README.md

 Oracles serve as bridges between blockchains and external data sources.
 There are many key challenges in implementing Oracle services, including decentralization, synchronicity, decoupling and multiplicity.

-`soroban-kit` proposes a lightweight solution for implementing the *pub/sub* messaging pattern to help address these challenges fro cross-contract communication.
+`soroban-kit` proposes a lightweight solution for implementing the *pub/sub* messaging pattern to help address these challenges for cross-contract communication.

 See the [oracle-soroban-kit](https://github.com/FredericRezeau/soroban-kit/blob/master/crates/oracle-soroban-kit) contract for a basic oracle broker implementation showcasing fee collection from subscribers, with the ability to serve data both synchronously and asynchronously based on availability.